 Plastic mulch has received much attention because of the need to remove it at the end of the growing season, which results in plastic waste being hauled to landfills.
-Biodegradable biobased bioplastic mulches are now allowed, and are expected to eliminate some of the problems with plastic mulches.
+Biodegradable biobased bioplastic mulches have been listed by the NOP with annotations (or restrictions), and are expected to eliminate some of the problems with plastic mulches.
 However, there is still no guidance on ensuring that bioplastic mulch degrades in the required timeframe, and no mulches are currently available that meet the criteria established by the NOSB and NOP.8